Conference USA's Men's Basketball Players of the Week - beIN SPORTS

 Conference USA

-Charlotte sophomore guard Jon Davis was selected as the C-USA Player of the Week after pouring in a career-high 35 points, including the dramatic game-winning shot with two-tenths of a second left in regulation as the 49ers edged Old Dominion, 74-72.
+IRVING, Texas -- UTEP redshirt junior center Matt Willms earned his first C-USA Player of the Week honor, averaging 26.0 points by shooting 77.4 percent (24-of-31) in a pair of road games for the Miners.

-Louisiana Tech guard DaQuan Bracey repeats as the C-USA Freshman of the Week by averaging 12.5 points per game, while shooting 63 percent from the field to move the Bulldogs into second place in the C-USA standings.
+UTSA guard Byron Frohnen picks up another C-USA Freshman of the Week honor as he averaged 12.5 points and 8.5 rebounds in the Roadrunners’ road swing.
 Awards are chosen by a vote from a media panel representing the 14 member schools.

 PLAYER OF THE WEEK